 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 9/2/20.
-Click here to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Leslie_Herrmann@ykhc.org.

 Head Injury in Patients < 18 Years Old